ISSUE: 6Content

 - Subscription costs for non-US residents have gone up.
 It's now $16 for Canadians and $25 for anywhere else in the world.

 - The best-selling game of 1982 so far is K-Razy Shoot-Out, a Berzerk clone, which sold a whopping 35,000 copies.
 Right behind it?
 Zork I with 32,000 copies, and Temple of Apshai with 30,000 copies.
 These are considered runaway successes.
-Today, a game only selling 30,000 copies would be considered an abject failure.
+Today, a game selling 30,000 copies in a single year would only make the news if someone was writing an editorial on games which failed spectacularly.

 - Oops!
 The Eastern Front strategy contributor from last issue's letter column actually does have a name!
 He was one David Myers of Austin, Texas.